tswilliamson/nesizm/README.md

 - B: OPTN
 - Select: F5
 - Start: F6
-- Save State : X (multiply), which is the alpha 's' key for save
+- Save State : X (multiply), which is the alpha 'S' key for save
-- Load State : -> (store), which is the alpha 'l' key for load
+- Load State : -> (store), which is the alpha 'L' key for load
-- Increase Volume/Distortion : +
-- Decrease Volume/Distortion : -

 ### Save States